mgblackwater/stevekinney.net/content/courses/storybook/adding-button-sizes-solution.md

 };
 ```

-Alright, as promised, it's time to talk about [default arguments](default-args.md).
+As promised, it's time to talk about [default arguments](default-args.md).